SNeugber/remarkable-auto-ocr/README.md

 1. Set up your tablet for [ssh key authentication](https://remarkable.guide/guide/access/ssh.html).
 1. Create a whitelist, blacklist, and custom prompts: [Which Files to Process](#which-files-to-process)
 1. Create a Google AI Studio API key: [Google AI Studio](https://aistudio.google.com/apikey)
-1. Create a file `config.toml` in the project root directory: [Config](#config)
+1. Create a file `config.toml` (default: in the project root directory): [Config](#config)
 1. Set up a repository & google drive directory to save the data to:
    [Saving Data to External Resources](#saving-data-to-external-resources)
-1. Update [docker-compose.yml](./docker-compose.yml) to mount your paths
+1. Update [docker-compose.yml](./docker-compose.yml) to mount your paths:
+   - The `config.toml` file if not in the project dir
+   - The path to the repo to save markdown files to
+   - The docker volume for the google drive integration
 1. Start the service: `docker compose up --build rao`

 ## Dev Setup

 1. [Install VSCode](https://code.visualstudio.com/download)
 1. Install the [devcontainers extension](https://code.visualstudio.com/docs/devcontainers/containers)
+1. Update [dev.docker-compose.yml](./dev.docker-compose.yml) instead of [docker-compose.yml](./docker-compose.yml) above
-1. Launch project in the dev container
+1. Open project in the dev container
 1. Run app through vscode using the configurations in `launch.json`

 ## Config